loicdiridollou/advent-of-code/README.md

 This repository compiles all the solutions for the daily problems of the [Advent of Code](https://adventofcode.com/).

-For 2022 I am using this opportunity to work on my Go skills as I don't usually write Go for work.
+I am using this opportunity to work on my Go skills as I don't usually write Go for work.
 I get to learn more on the structure, performance and speeding up abilities of Go compared to other languages I write code in.

 ## Table of Contents